AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Here we can already see that the problem is that what exist does not match the expectation, we can see that I made a mistake in my test, I wanted to write "Welcome to insta!" and not "Welcome to instag!", this is one bug fixed.

 Or, as I can see on my test that the page tested is "/", I could just change the text from the view file that matches the "/" route.
+Usually, this is the test that is right and the mistake is in the code.

 ---

 This is a Ruby on Rails environment.
 So I can run 'rails s' and get visibility from the browser on the given address, here it is 'http://localhost:3000/'.

-In the terminal when I do 'rails s' I can see what is happening when I click, this is also a way to get visibility.
+In the terminal, when I do 'rails s' I can see details of what is happening when I click in the browser, this is also a way to get visibility.
 For example when I try to 'Sign in' with an Unauthorized account is says:

 ````bash
 Started POST "/users/sign_in" for 127.0.0.1 at 2019-04-03 16:58:48 +0100